Sven Hedin: Awards

 Because of his outstanding services, Hedin was raised to the untitled nobility by King Oskar II in 1902, the last time any Swede was to receive a charter of nobility.
 Oskar II suggested that he prefix the name Hedin with one of the two common predicates of nobility in Sweden, "af" or "von", but Hedin abstained from doing so in his written response to the king.
 In many noble families in Sweden, it was customary to do without the title of nobility.
 The coat of arms of Hedin, together with those of some two thousand noble families, is to be found on a wall of the Great Hall in Riddarhuset, the assembly house of Swedish nobility in Stockholm's inner city, Gamla Stan.

 In 1905, Hedin was admitted to membership in the Royal Swedish Academy of Sciences and in 1909 to the Royal Swedish Academy of War Sciences.
 From 1913 to 1952 he held the sixth of 18 chairs as an elected member of the Swedish Academy.
 In this position, he had a vote in the selection of Nobel Prize winners.

 He was an honorary member of numerous Swedish and foreign scientific societies and institutions which honored him with some 40 gold medals; 27 of these medals can be viewed in Stockholm in a display case in the Royal Coin Cabinet.

-He received honorary doctorates from Oxford (1909), Cambridge (1909), Heidelberg (1928), Uppsala (1935), and Munich (1943) universities and from the Handelshochschule Berlin (1931) (all Dr. phil. h.c.), from Breslau University (1915, Dr. jur. h.c.), and from Rostock University (1919, Dr. med. h.c.).
+He received honorary doctorates from the University of Oxford (1909), the University of Cambridge (1909), Heidelberg University (1928), Uppsala University (1935), the Ludwig-Maximilians-Universität München (1943), from the Handelshochschule Berlin (1931) (all Dr. phil. h.c.), from the University of Breslau (1915, Dr. jur. h.c.), and from the University of Rostock (1919, Dr. med. h.c.).